Shopify/buy-button-js/docs/customization/index.md

 ## Modal component

-Created when Product's `buttonDestination` property is set to `'modal'`.
+Created when a Product's `buttonDestination` property is set to `'modal'`.

 No configurable contents or text.